-My full name is Gyen Abubakar Sadick, and I’m eighteen years old.
+My full name is Gyen Abubakar Sadick, and I’m eighteen years old (at the time of writing).
 I’m a citizen of The Republic of Ghana, West Africa.
-For some of you, I’m a well experience web designer, and for others I’m very good at what I do.
+For some of you, I’m a well experienced web developer, and for others I’m very good at what I do.
 Well, I’m not experienced and neither am I perfect or very good.
-I started coding approximately three years ago; late 2016, when I got admitted into high school, Odorgonno Senior High, by the way (sorry if you bit your tongue trying to pronounce the first word ).
+I started coding approximately three years ago; late 2016, when I got admitted into high school, Odorgonno Senior High, by the way (sorry if you bit your tongue trying to pronounce the first word 😅).

-After graduating from basic (or middle) school, I wanted to pursue Computer Engineering Technology, a course at the Accra Technical Training Centre (ATTC), one of the best Senior High Technical Schools in my country, but I wasn’t given the chance.
+After graduating from basic (middle) school, I wanted to pursue Computer Engineering Technology, a course offered at the Accra Technical Training Centre (ATTC), one of the best Senior High Technical Schools in my country, but I wasn’t given the chance to.
 I had two options: to pursue General Science at Odorgonno Senior High or attend any school of my choice and pay my own fees, as a result.

 - The first version had Biology as an elective.
-Hence, Further Math, Physics, Chemistry and Biology.
+Hence, Further Maths, Physics, Chemistry and Biology.

 - The second option had Further ICT (Information and Communication Technology) instead of Biology.
 I hurriedly chose the second version of the course and headed on with my high school education.
-I graduated from high school on 7th June (this year).
+I graduated from high school on 7th June, 2019.

 Why I chose a tech field

-I was about six years old when I first saw a computer; around 2007.
+I was about six when I first saw a computer; around 2007.
 My ICT teacher took us to his house one day to show us the parts of a computer, as the school itself had no computer lab.
-He was using a Cathode Ray Tube monitor by then.
-I knew very few about this “so cool” device that I knew nothing about its tech specs; dummy!
-Who cared by then?
-The PC was like the best thing a kid could ever wish for.
+He was using a Cathode Ray Tube then.
+I knew very few about this “cool” device that I knew nothing about its tech specs; dummy!
 My teacher launched Pinball, a built-in game usually shipped with Windows XP or so.
 Playing it gave me more reason to get to know how the stuff worked.

 Another thing I saw when I was a kid, was a typewriter.
 This thing had a keyboard, but no system unit, no mouse and no monitor; just a piece of paper on which the keys pressed had their corresponding characters printed.
-“Which kind of computer too is that”, I’d wonder to myself.
+“Which kind of computer too is that”, I wondered to myself.

-Somehow, somewhere in my bones, I knew even as a six year old boy that computers and technology, as a whole, will provide means to make a difference.
+Somehow, somewhere in my bones, I knew even as a six year old that computers and technology, would provide means to make a difference.
 It’s not a surprise that every industry, even farming, needs computers to succeed.
-I wanted to make a difference, I wanted to be a problem solver, I wanted to be someone people would seek help from because of his logical and technical intellect, someone who would always have a different way to make impossible things possible.
+I wanted to make a difference, I wanted to be a problem solver, I wanted to be someone people would seek help from because of their logical and technical intellect, someone who would always have a different way to make impossible things possible.
 Technology was the field I chose.

 How I started coding

-Early the first year at high school, I met Sena Godsway.
+Early the first year in high school, I met Sena Godsway.
 Sena had been coding since Basic School.
 He was a member of a coding club called Lyn Apps Club and was, to me, very experienced.
-He had experience in Web Designing, Software Development and even Mobile App Development.
+He had experience in Web and Mobile Development.
 Sena told me about resources to start coding and I started learning HTML and CSS from W3Schools and Tutorials Point.

 And then, the confusion started…

-After watching some videos at Shaun Pelling’s YouTube channel, TheNetNinja, dude got me feeling Web Designing.
-I began my journey into Web Development as a result; hurray!
+After watching some videos on Shaun Pelling’s YouTube channel, TheNetNinja, dude got me feeling Web Development.
+I began my journey into Web Development as a result.

 My Coding Journey

-Like I said earlier, my father wasn’t supportive of my decision to be a tech guy.
-I had no PC by then and hence, learning to code wasn’t going pretty well for me.
-I mostly had to code on paper and practiced later with someone else’s computer when I had the chance to.
+Like I said earlier, my father wasn’t supportive of my decision to be in tech.
+I had no PC then and hence, learning to code wasn’t going pretty well for me.
+I mostly had to code on paper and practice later with someone else’s computer when I had the chance to.

-Sometimes, I thought about my achievements since I started coding and when I realized I had not done anything, I lost hope and the zeal to continue.
+Sometimes, I thought about my achievements since I started coding and when I realised I had not done anything, I'd lose hope and the zeal to continue.
 I’m not from a financially sound family, and having a father who thought what I was doing was a waste of time, there wasn’t a good sign of succeeding with coding.

-Also, I used to be one of the many beginners who compare their ages to some people they might have heard of somewhere and their achievements, and then they wonder when they’d ever get to that level.
-There were days I said to myself to stop coding and do something else.
+Also, I used to be one of the many beginners who compare their ages to some people they might have heard of somewhere and their achievements, and then they'd wonder when they’d ever get to that level.
+There were days I told myself I'd stop coding and do something else.
 What, exactly?
 I didn’t know.